alexrintt/shared-storage/README.md

 Latest changes are available on `master` branch and the actual latest published package version lives under `release` branch

-`documentation` branch is an automated branch which is not edited manually

 All other branches are derivated from issues, new features or bug fixes

 ## Contributors